openframeworks/ofBook/20_intro_to_graphics/chapter.md

 #### 1.2.1 Single Rectangle Brush ####

-We are going to lay down the foundation code for our brushes by making a simple one that draws a single rectangle when we hold down the mouse.
+We are going to lay down the foundation for our brushes by making a simple one that draws a single rectangle when we hold down the mouse.
 To get started, we are going to need to know 1) where the mouse is located on the screen and 2) whether or not the left mouse button is being pressed.

-**[make sure that public variables have been covered at this point; C++ basics]**

 For 1), we can use two openFrameworks variables [`mouseX`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_mouseX "mouseX Documenation Page") and [`mouseY`](http://openframeworks.cc/documentation/application/ofBaseApp.html#show_mouseY "mouseY Documentation Page").
 These variables are updated internally by openFrameworks.
-They are public variables, so we have access to them anywhere within our ofApp.cpp source file.
+They are public variables **(point to C++ basics on public)**, so we have access to them anywhere within our ofApp.cpp source file.
 We will use them inside our `draw()` function just like we would any other `int` variables.

 For 2), we should take a look at the [`mousePressed(...)`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mousePressed "mousePressed Documentation Page") and [`mouseReleased(...)`](http://www.openframeworks.cc/documentation/application/ofBaseApp.html#show_mouseReleased "mouseReleased Documentation Page") functions in our source file (ofApp.cpp).
 These functions are called by openFrameworks anytime the mouse button is pressed or released.
 Each receives three parameters: the x and y position of the mouse when the mouse was pressed/released and an `int` representing which mouse button was pressed/released.

-**[first place bool is discussed...link to C++?]**
+(Note: these are called *upon* press or release, so it doesn't matter how long we hold the mouse button down before releasing it.
+There will only be one `mousePressed(...)` call and one `mouseReleased(...)` call.)

 So within the `mousePressed(...)` and `mouseReleased(...)` functions, we can check if the left mouse button was released.
 In order to have access to that information inside of our `draw()` function, we need to create a public variable.
-We will set up a `bool` variable, `isLeftMousePressed`, and update its value when a mouse press/release event is triggered using the two functions.
+We will set up a `bool` variable **(point to C++ basics on bool)**, `isLeftMousePressed`, and update its value when a mouse press/release event is triggered using the two functions.

-Remember that we should keep our public variables inside our header file (ofApp.h)?
-Go ahead and add this:
+We should keep our public variables inside our header file (ofApp.h), so add this there:

     bool isLeftMousePressed;

 Over in our source file (ofApp.cpp), we should initialize that `bool` in `setup()`:

 	isLeftMousePressed = false;

-**[First place control statements are introduced...link to C++?
-Esp because they use some syntactic sugar...]**

 Finally, we should modify our `mousePressed(...)` and `mouseReleased(...)` functions to look like: